History of Newport News, Virginia: World War I

 Among all of the early shipyard leaders, after city and shipyard founder Collis Huntington, Homer Lenoir Ferguson is probably the best remembered for various roles in the community as well as his work and long tenure at the shipyard.
 He was a manager there when Albert Hopkins died, and assumed the presidency the following July.
 He saw the company through both world wars.

 As war clouds loomed over the U.S. in 1917, Ferguson had a major role in the development of Hilton Village, located just northwest of the shipyard, it became one of the first planned communities in the country.
 Built in 1918 by the federal government to house shipyard workers, the planners met with the wives of shipyard workers.
 Based on their input 14 house plans were designed for the projected 500 English-village-style homes.
 After the war, in 1922, Henry Huntington, who had a close relationship with Ferguson, acquired it from the government, and helped facilitate the sale of the homes to shipyard employees and other local residents.
 Three streets there were named after Post, Hopkins, and Ferguson.
 Hilton Village was the first significant suburb in Warwick County.

+Town of Kecoughtan

+The incorporated town of Kecoughtan was formed on January 1, 1916, within Elizabeth City County.

+Eleven years later it was annexed by the independent city of Newport News on January 1, 1927.
+It is now part of the East End neighborhood of Newport News.

+World War II

-After the war, NNS began building aircraft carriers.
+After the first world war, Newport News Shipbuilding began building aircraft carriers.
 Ranger was delivered in 1934.
 It is an activity that was continuing as of 2008.
 At the shipyard, Homer Ferguson served until July 31, 1946, after the second World War had ended on both the European and Pacific fronts.
 As a noted community leader, he was a co-founder of the Mariners' Museum with Archer M. Huntington and his wife, sculptor Anna Hyatt.
 Ferguson remained active with the museum until his death.
 The former Homer L. Ferguson High School was named for him, as was the more recent Ferguson Center for the Performing Arts, located adjacent to the Mariners' Museum and Christopher Newport University.